UltiRequiem/cortin/readme.md

 }
 ```

-By default this link is public, that means that it is listed when `GET /v1`,
+By default this link is public, that means that it is listed in `GET /v1`,
-if you want make it private check `POST /v1`.
+if you don't like this check `POST /v1`.

 ### `POST /v1`